If you're less than satisfied with the quality of your hair, if you have

 with the right conditioner.
 For more on how to choose the right conditioner for your hair type, visit our

 This is a step that many people miss, and it can cause lots of problems.
-After you shampoo and conditioner your hair, you should spray your hair with a leave-in detangler, also know as leave-in conditioner, to make the hair easier to comb through, or detangle.
+After you shampoo and conditioner your hair, you should spray your hair with a leave-in detangler, also know as leave in conditioner (or a leave on conditioner), like Color Lover Hair Primer 11 or Jingles ProRituals, to make the hair easier to comb through, or detangle.
 To separate, or detangle, the hair, you should be gently picking through the hair with a comb, regular or wide tooth, or a hair pick, starting at the bottom and working up to the scalp.
 You should never, ever brush through wet hair!
 Brushes cause an immense amount of damage to the hair, breaking it and creating split ends.
 While combing or picking through the hair may take a little more time to do, it is the best way to treat your hair if you want your hair to grow long and healthy and to prevent split ends and breakage.

 Step #4: Drying the Hair